Hiking Pa’rus Trail with Kids in Zion National Park

 Last Updated:

-Those looking for easy Zion Canyon National Park hikes should look no further than the Pa’rus Trail.
+Those looking for a fun, easy hike in Zion National Park should look no further than the Pa’rus Trail.
 This flat, paved path begins at the Zion National Park Visitor Center and ends at Canyon Junction (shuttle stop #3).

 This post contains compensated links.

-The best thing about the Pa’rus Trail is that it runs along the center of the canyon floor, affording jaw dropping vistas of some of Zion Canyon’s most famous rock formations, including the Watchman and the Towers of the Virgin.
+The best thing about the Pa’rus Trail is that it runs along the center of the canyon floor, offering jaw-dropping vistas of some of Zions most famous rock formations, including the Watchman and the Towers of the Virgin.

 The fact that it runs alongside the beautiful Virgin River for most of the way is a nice bonus.

-Considering there is very little effort involved, Pa’rus Trail provided some of the best Zion National Park scenery we enjoyed during our entire 5 day stay in Zion
+Considering there is very little effort involved, Pa’rus Trail delivered some of the best Zion National Park scenery we enjoyed during our entire 5-day stay.

-The scenery is especially good north of shuttle stop 2 walking towards shuttle stop 3.
+The scenery is especially good north of shuttle stop #2, heading toward shuttle stop #3.

 Pa’rus Trail Stats

-Distance: Given you can start/end the Pa’rus trail hike at any of three locations, there are several iterations of this walk, but the full round trip distance of the Pa’rus Trail is 3.5 miles / 5.6km.
+Given you can start/end the Pa’rus trail hike at any of three locations, the distance depends on your chosen route.
+The full round trip distance of the Pa’rus Trail from the Visitor Centre to shuttle stop #3 is 3.5 miles / 5.6 km.

-Elevation Gain: This hike is very flat with no periods of strenuous elevation gain.
-The elevation gain for this hike is a mere 50 feet / 15m.
+This hike is very flat with no periods of strenuous elevation gain.
+The elevation gain for this hike is a mere 50 feet / 15 m.

-Difficulty: If you do the full round trip, this trail can be a decent length, but it’s paved and flat, so we’d rank this one as easy.
-Our 3 & 5 year olds could easily do this entire hike themselves.
+If you do the full round trip of this hike, the trail can be a decent length.
+But given it is all paved and flat, we can rank this as an easy hike in Zion National Park.
+Our 3 & 5 year old’s could easily do this entire hike themselves.

-Duration: The kids were just itching to get their Zion Canyon Junior Ranger badges, so we didn’t force them to do the full hike.
-At our normal pace, the entire round-trip length of this hike would take us just under 3 hours.
+The kids were just itching to get their Zion National Park Junior Ranger badges, so we didn’t force them to do the full hike.
+At our normal hiking pace with kids pace, the entire round-trip length of this hike would take us just under 3 hours.
+Without kids, it would take us 60 – 90 minutes.

 Pa’rus Trail Location

-How to Get There: To find a parking spot at Zion NP, you’ll need to arrive quite early in the day, especially during peak times.
-We got there at 8am on several days in April and the lot was nearly full each time.
+To find a spot at the Zion National Park Visitor Center, you’ll need to arrive quite early in the day, especially during peak times.
+We got there at 8 a.m. on several days in April and the lot was nearly full each time.

 If you aren’t an early riser, you can take the free Springdale shuttle bus from many spots in town to the park gates.
 There are plenty of paid parking spaces in Springdale, but these also fill up early during peak times.